vtorosyan/easy-http-status/README.md

 # Easy HttpStatus

 Easy HttpStatus is designated to make choosing an HTTP status for RESTful APIs easy.
-By answering to simple questions with Yes or No it gives you the status code with a short description which can/should be used.
+By answering to the simple questions with Yes or No, it gives you the status code with a short description which can/should be used.

 ### Available at
 http://vtorosyan.github.io/easy-http-status/